data-fair/app-charts/README.md

     git clone git@github.com:koumoul-dev/data-fair-charts.git
     cd data-fair-charts

-You need to have a running Docker daemon and a recent docker-compose command installed on your system.
-You also need a nodejs/npm setup.

-Run data-fair and dependencies in the background:

-    docker-compose pull
-    docker-compose up -d

 After a few seconds you can check that data-fair is up at [this url](http://localhost:8080).
 You can click on the links to log in with a new user, emails will be sent to a virtual mail server that you can access [here](http://localhost:1080/#/).